ppelayo1/Search-Star-Wars-Stuff/readme.txt

 CSS files "jqueryAutoComplete.css" of which was taken from https://jqueryui.com/themeroller/ I took the classes needed for the basic auto complete feature.
 "widget.css" styles the widget and the modifies the auto-complete classes as necessary

+"starwarsData.json" is the only json file present.
+It is a local collection of information related to Star Wars characters,ships,vehicles,people, and the films.
+It is accessed and used by "ajax.php"

+No service calls are made to obtain the data thru this plugin, but the data used to create the "starwarsData.json" file was originally obtained thru https://swapi.dev/, of which obtained the data from open sources such as wookieepedia.

 == Screenshots ==